bijaymunda181/aws-prep/aws-senario-based-questions.md

 | Network  | Public IP, Security Groups, NACLs, routing                |
 | Key Pair | Wrong key, missing private key, wrong permissions         |
 | OS       | Wrong username, SSH daemon is down, firewall blocking SSH |

+## 3. Your private subnet instance needs to download updates.
+What will you use?
+If an EC2 instance is in a private subnet and needs to reach the internet to download updates or packages, the correct solution is NAT Gateway (or NAT Instance) in a public subnet.

+Instances in a private subnet do not have a route to the Internet Gateway (IGW), so they cannot access external repositories for updates.

+A NAT Gateway provides:

+- Outbound Internet access from private subnets

+- No inbound Internet access (remains secure)

+**So the traffic flow is:**

+Private subnet instance → NAT Gateway → Internet Gateway → Internet